binpash/try/README.md

   - Use `/bin/sh`, not `/bin/bash`.
   - `-E` flag to exclude paths.
   - `-I` flag to include paths.
+  - `-i` flag to hide paths inside the sandbox.
   - Interactive improvements.

 * v0.1.0 - 2023-06-25